Let’s start with where you can go for inspiration.

 National Novel Writing Month (NaNoWriMo) is an annual writing project, but you can find support for almost any long writing project in their forums.

 Twitter!
 No, that’s not a joke.
-Hashtag chats and advice threads on Twitter are great for quick shares of information when you understand site etiquette.
+Hashtag chats and advice threads on Twitter are great for quick shares of information for those who can figure out the ever-changing site etiquette.